danielsaidi/website_danielsaidi/collections/_posts/2013/2013-08-23-xcode-auto-increment-build-number.md

 This will set the build number to a timestamp instead of incrementing it by one.

-## Run script permissions

-Initially, XCode may have problems executing your script.
+Initially, Xcode may have problems executing your script.
 For this to work, you will need to enable run access.
-Do so by running the following terminal script:
+Do so by running the following script from the Terminal:

 ```sh
 sudo chmod 755 'filename'